How Much Do Salon Owners Make? Tips for You to Earn More

 The sale of hair styling products amounts to 5-25% of salon sales.
 This may seem insignificant, but they are in fact much more profitable than the services that the salons provide.

 Some of these products are also available in other shops.
 The advantage of salons is that they provide professional recommendations.
+Capitalize on that!

-It is recommendable that the products that are on sale in the salon are also used in the treatments and services.
+We recommend that the products that are on sale in the salon are also used in the treatments and services.
 This is the best way of promoting the product.
 Consult the local tax office for all the necessary paperwork.

 Featuring specials is a nice way to make customers spend more money than they otherwise would.
 Special offers include discounts, promotions, and rewards systems.